ULHPC/tutorials/parallel/basics/README.md

 $> module load toolchain/intel
 $> ./check-data-races.sh --help

-Usage: ./check-data-races.sh [--run] [--help]
+Usage: ./check-data-races.sh [--run] [--help] language

 --help      : this option
 --small     : compile and test all benchmarks using small parameters with Helgrind, ThreadSanitizer, Archer, Intel inspector.
---run      : compile and run all benchmarks with gcc (no evaluation)
+--run       : compile and run all benchmarks with gcc (no evaluation) --run-intel : compile and run all benchmarks with Intel compilers (no evaluation) --helgrind  : compile and test all benchmarks with Helgrind
---run-intel: compile and run all benchmarks with Intel compilers (no evaluation) --helgrind : compile and test all benchmarks with Helgrind --tsan     : compile and test all benchmarks with clang ThreadSanitizer --archer   : compile and test all benchmarks with Archer
---inspector: compile and test all benchmarks with Intel Inspector
+--tsan-clang: compile and test all benchmarks with clang ThreadSanitizer --tsan-gcc  : compile and test all benchmarks with gcc ThreadSanitizer --archer    : compile and test all benchmarks with Archer --coderrect : compile and test all benchmarks with Coderrect Scanner --inspector : compile and test all benchmarks with Intel Inspector --romp      : compile and test all benchmarks with Romp --llov    : compile and test all benchmarks with LLVM OpenMP Verifier (LLOVE) --customize : compile and test customized test list and tools

-$> ./check-data-races.sh --run-intel
+$> ./check-data-races.sh --run-intel C
 ```

 __Useful OpenMP links__: